International Cospas-Sarsat Programme: LEOSAR

 LEOSAR was the original Cospas-Sarsat space segment architecture.
 The complementary LEOSAR-satellite orbits provide periodic coverage of the entire Earth.
 Because of their relatively low altitude (and therefore, relatively small "footprint" of visibility of any particular part of the Earth at any given time), there are intervals of time when a LEOSAR satellite may not be over a particular geographic location.
 So there can be a delay in receiving an alert signal, and a delay in relaying that signal to the ground.
 For this reason, LEOSAR satellites are equipped with the "store-and-forward" SARP modules in addition to "real-time" SARR modules.
 The satellite can pass over a remote area of the Earth and receive a distress message, and then forward that data later when it passes into view of a ground station (that typically are located in less remote areas).
 The five satellites in the LEOSAR constellation have approximately 100 minute orbits.
-Because of their polar orbits the latency between satellite passes overhead is smallest at the poles and higher latitudes.
+Because of their polar orbits the latency between satellite passes overhead is smallest at the poles and higher at the equator.

 The Cospas-Sarsat LEOSAR system was made possible by Doppler processing.
 LUTs detecting distress signals relayed by LEOSAR satellites perform mathematical calculations based on the Doppler-induced frequency shift received by the satellites as they pass over a beacon transmitting at a fixed frequency.
 From the mathematical calculations, it is possible to determine both bearing and range with respect to the satellite.
 The range and bearing are measured from the rate of change of the received frequency, which varies both according to the path of the satellite in space and the rotation of the Earth.
 This allows a computer algorithm to trilaterate the position of the beacon.
 A faster change in the received frequency indicates that the beacon is closer to the satellite's ground track.
 When the beacon is moving toward or away from the satellite track due to the Earth's rotation, the Doppler shift induced by that motion also can be used in the calculation.